Crypto Adoption: Central African Republic

 This insecurity has restrained investors’ access to their markets and placed further constraints on their economies.
 Farmers cannot access their farms or even transport their goods.

 The Central African Republic is recognized for its agricultural sector, which is the backbone of its economy.
-This sector contributes almost half of its GDP, as almost 74% of its population is involved in agriculture.
+This sector contributes 43.2% of its GDP, as about 74% of its population is involved in agriculture.

 The primary food crops include cassava, millet, maize, and plantains, while the cash crops include cotton, coffee, and tobacco.
 They consume the food crops and export the cash crops to other countries.
 They also practice livestock farming.